wncc/Hello-FOSS-DSA/ConnectedComponents/README.md

 Your submission must be of the form `github-username.py`.
 You can create this file in the current directory.
 Your submission must either inherit the interface given in the Python file or implement a class having atleast the methods given in the interface.
 This Class must have the same name and methods as given in the interface.

-You have to ensure that your implemenation gives the correct output on `test.in`, that is it matches with `test.out`.
+You have to ensure that your implemenation gives the correct output on `test.in`, we will be checking this.
 The input format and problem description is given as follows:

 ### Problem Statement